oloapinivad/MiLES/README.md

 *v0.7 - Dec 2018*
 - New wrapper structure using namelists
-- Beta blocking diagnostic based on zonal wind at 500hPa
+- Introducing blocking diagnostic based on zonal wind at 500hPa (beta)
 - Generalized pre-processor for data assimilation
 - Improvement in the ncdf.opener.universal() function (now working with relative time axis)
 - Introuction of the project variable and the has_config() function to control flags
 - Rolling back to CDO bilinear interpolation to allow extrapolation
-- Bugs in season selection fixed
+- Fixed bug in season2timeseason() selection (that was failing with long char names)
-- Fixed minor bug in power.date.new() (that was affecting Blocking Events calculation)
+- Fixed bug in power.date.new() (that was affecting Blocking Events calculation)
 - Refactored NetCDF output writer with ncdf.writer() and ncdf.defdims() functions
 - NetCDF output has now a fixed reference time (1850-01-01)
 - Reformatting MiLES code according to standards (using styler package): some linters still failing
+- Fixed bug in daily.anom.running.mean5() (that was mixing up the seasonal cycle)
+- Fixed bug in NetCDF output for EOFs (that was avoiding CDO readability)

 *v0.6 - Aug 2018*
 - Introducing the Meandering Index from Di Capua and Coumou (2016)
 - CMIP-like (dataset+experiment+ensemble member) data structure is introduced, allowing also for experiment type definition
 - Minor updates to the functions variables names, structure and layout
 - Packages update
-- Beta support for cross-dateline EOFs
+- Support for cross-dateline EOFs (beta)

 *v0.51 - Apr 2018*
 - Consolidation of weather regimes functions (shift to variance minimum)